 Please note, assays that demonstrate a chemical probe impacts cell proliferation and/or cell death are rarely specific enough to provide the type of validation for selectivity that we seek. *Note these standards are subject to change over time, We will update this page and announce any changes before we incorporate them into our processes.

 If I disagree with the decision or recommendation of the portal or the portal’s SAB, how can I appeal the decision?

-Please send a letter of appeal, including your name, the name of your probe and a scientific explanation for why you believe the portal’s decision was incorrect, to Amy Donner (email@example.com).
+Please send a letter of appeal, including your name, the name of your probe and a scientific explanation for why you believe the portal’s decision was incorrect, to the Chemical Probe Team (email@example.com)